For your customers

 On the other hand, if you want to buy a chatbot, you won't need to hire developers for this single use case.
-Look for a chatbot that helps you automate processes that are a bottleneck for your teams.
+So it's better to look for a chatbot software that helps you automate processes that are a bottleneck for your teams.
 Typically, these chatbots can be used to generate leads, collect information, supply status updates or answer common customer queries.
 They don’t have any technical dependencies and can be deployed by the teams that interact with the customers.

 Scenario 1: You already have the chat widget and need to build bot flows:

-Integrate your existing chat widget with the Freshchat Team Inbox.
+Integrate your existing chat widget with the Freshdesk Messaging Team Inbox.
 Team Inbox is the UI that your team uses in the backend to track and respond to conversations.